 Native.
 A tough, hardy shrub discovered by the late Mike Geenty in the Waikato.
 A top plant for hedging or background planting.
 Attractive olive-green leaves, small yellow flowers in spring followed by red berries that birds love.
 Tolerates regular trimming.
 Evergreen.

 This lovely dwarf Corokia has unusual almost black foliage with a hint of silver.
 Fabulous combined with other grey or silver foliage plants.
 Perhaps plant a group around a stunning black container.
 Ideal for hedging as it clips well.
 Tough and easy to grow.
 Evergreen.

-Corokia Silver Prince is the ideal hedging plant.
-Leaves are small with a silver grey tint and the foliage very dense making it suitable for clipping and low maintenance.
-Tiny yellow flower followed by small red berry.
-Very hardy and can handle strong winds, coastal conditions and dry soils once established.
-Excellent used as low to medium sized hedging.
-Great filler shrub in any garden.
-Evergreen.
+An ideal hedging plant.
+Leaves are small with a silver grey tint and very dense .
+Red berries follow the tiny yellow flowers.
+Very hardy - can handle strong winds, coastal conditions and dry soils once established.
+Excellent as low - medium hedge, clips well, or great filler shrub in any garden.

 Something just a little different.
 This Corokia has creamy leaves splashed with green and just a little hint of pink.
 Soft silver felt highlights the leaves from underneath.
 All this is set against black stems.
 Use to add contrast.
 Easy to grow and clips well.
 Evergreen.